tsunglung/xiaomi_fan_circulator/README.md

 # Xiaomi Mijia DC Frequency Conversion Circulating Fan

-This is a custom component for home assistant to integrate the Xiaomi Mijia DC Frequency Conversion Circulating Fan.
+This is a custom component for home assistant to integrate the Xiaomi Mijia DC Frequency Conversion Circulating Fan (`zhimi.fan.fa1`, `zhimi.fan.fb1`).

 Please follow the instructions on [Retrieving the Access Token](https://www.home-assistant.io/components/vacuum.xiaomi_miio/#retrieving-the-access-token) to get the API token to use in the configuration.yaml file.